Cart Abandonment Emails: Using Psychological Principles To Influence Customers’ Decisions

 There is a thin line that separates loss aversion and the scarcity principle.
 The loss aversion and the scarcity principle might have the same shadow, but they are not the same.
-Had to say this, so that you know that this section is not a bleed off of the previous one.
+I had to say this to know that this section is not a bleed-off of the previous one.

 Loss aversion means pretty much exactly what it sounds like: when one has something, they will try by all means to avoid losing it.
 According to Psychology Today, people seem to value a loss more than an equivalent gain – we are afraid of $100 than we are happy of finding $100.

-Our aversion to loss is a strong emotion and expression of fear.
+Our loss aversion is a strong emotion and expression of fear.
 When you can word your abandoned cart emails in a way that makes someone feel the pain of not taking action (with loss aversion), you can convince them to buy immediately.

 Here is a perfect example of the loss aversion principle at play in an abandoned cart email:

-The above Sumo email is not about promoting benefits of the product, those three bullet points make you feel the pain of missing out on what the product offers.
+The above Sumo email is not about promoting the product’s benefits; those three bullet points make you feel the pain of missing out on what the item offers.

-If you are going to send a series of abandoned cart emails, make sure you don’t use the loss aversion more than once.
-If you bombard your customers with a pile of loss aversion emails, this principle won’t be effective and your customers won’t believe you.
+If you send a series of abandoned cart emails, make sure you don’t use loss aversion more than once.
+If you bombard your customers with a pile of loss aversion emails, this principle won’t be effective, and your customers won’t believe you.

 In a paper called The Boundaries of Loss Aversion, Novemsky and Kahneman point out that loss aversion only works when people believe there’s something to lose.